gkerherve/AvantageToPlot/README.md

 The followings must be installed to run Avantage_To_plot_13.py:

-•	Python 3.6 or above
+-Python 3.6 or above
-•	Panda for python (Read Excel files)
+-Panda for python (Read Excel files)
-•	PPTX for python (Create PowerPoint presentation)
+-PPTX for python (Create PowerPoint presentation) -Tkinter for Python
-•	Tkinter for Python
-•	Excel and PowerPoint
+-Excel and PowerPoint
-•	ConfigXPS_13_All_....xls file
+-ConfigXPS_13_All_....xls file
-•	PowerPoint template file
+-PowerPoint template file

 Quick Instruction
 -------------------